Grauman's Chinese Theatre: Handprints

 Nearly 200 Hollywood celebrity handprints, footprints, and autographs are in the concrete of the theater's forecourt.
 Fairbanks and Pickford were the first, done on April 30, 1927.

-Variations of this honored tradition are imprints of Harold Lloyd's eyeglasses, Groucho Marx's cigar, Whoopi Goldberg's dreadlock, the wands used by Harry Potter stars Daniel Radcliffe, Rupert Grint, and Emma Watson, John Barrymore's facial profile (reflecting his nickname "The Great Profile"), Betty Grable's legs, and Marilyn Monroe's earring.
+Variations of this honored tradition are imprints of Harold Lloyd's eyeglasses, Groucho Marx's cigar, Whoopi Goldberg's dreadlock, the wands used by Harry Potter stars Daniel Radcliffe, Rupert Grint, and Emma Watson, John Barrymore's facial profile (reflecting his nickname "The Great Profile"), Betty Grable's leg, and Marilyn Monroe's earring.

-Western stars William S. Hart and Roy Rogers left imprints of their guns.
-John Wayne left his boot prints and fist prints, Herbie, a Volkswagen Beetle, left the imprints of his tires.
-The hoofprints of Tom Mix's horse, "Tony", Gene Autry's horse, "Champion", and Rogers' horse, "Trigger", were left in the concrete beside the prints of their owners.
+Western stars William S. Hart and Roy Rogers left imprints of their revolvers.
+John Wayne left his boot and fist prints, Herbie, a Volkswagen Beetle, left the imprints of his tires.
+The hoofprints of Tom Mix's horse, Tony, Gene Autry's horse, Champion, and Rogers' horse, Trigger, were left in the concrete beside those of their owners.

 Since 2011, a surge of concrete ceremonies has occurred, many of which have been paid for by movie studios for publicity reasons.
 One of the theater's current owners, Donald Kushner, acknowledged this and referred to them as mock ceremonies.
 This influx has been a matter of concern for film buffs and historians, as well as misleading for fans.
-However, despite the increase of concrete blocks, the ones placed within the forecourt are still chosen by a special committee which selects celebrities based on their contributions to Hollywood cinema.
+However, despite the increase of concrete blocks, the ones placed within the forecourt are still chosen by a special committee that selects celebrities based on their contributions to Hollywood movies.
 Practice blocks, completed inside the theater before the ceremony, are placed on the walls of the Chinese 6 Theatre lobby, which is also used as an event space.

 IMAX conversion

 In April 2013, owners announced plans to convert the original theater for IMAX.
 The new 94 × 46 ft silver screen is curved and can be masked for premieres and screening events of non-IMAX films.
 To accommodate better sightlines and a taller screen, seating was re-arranged in stepped rows, descending from street level to the floor of the former basement.

 The auditorium's decorative walls and ceiling remain unaltered, the existing curtain was extended, decorative lighting effects were added and TCL added digital signage.
 The theater reopened on September 20, 2013, with the IMAX 3D version of The Wizard of Oz.
-Although it opened with only a digital projection system, a 70 mm projection system was added for Interstellar.
+Although it opened with only a digital projection system, a 70 mm IMAX projection system was temporarily installed for the runs of Interstellar and Oppenheimer in 2014 and 2023 respectively.
+Because of the success of the Oppenheimer run, the 70 mm projection system was kept in 2024 for the re-release of Tenet and the release of Dune: Part Two.

 In April 2015, the IMAX system was upgraded to use the new dual-4K IMAX with Laser projector system for the premiere of Furious 7.